carlinl/tensorflow-face-detection/README.md

 Please view that issue [here](https://github.com/yeephycho/tensorflow-face-detection/issues/5) if your output video is blank.
 A brief reminder is: check the input codec and check the input/output resolution, since this part is irrelevant to the algorithm, no modification will be made to master branch.

 ### MY CONTRIBUTE
-This can be use on MACOS，which is use for “上班摸fish”.
-When detected there's two people in front of the screen, it will click the full screen button on PyCharm, then you will be safe :) the code ***bash pyautogui.moveTo(54,36)*** should be adjust depend on the position of yout full screen button.
+This can be use on MACOS，which is used for “上班摸fish”.
+When detectes there's two people in front of the screen, it will click the full screen button on PyCharm, then you will be safe :) the code ***bash pyautogui.moveTo(54,36)*** should be adjust depend on the position of yout full screen button.

 Then run: